nsv-format/nsv/README.md

 3. Provide a way to view the full list of optional features, with indication of which ones are implemented (in whichever way is appropriate for the technology)

 Major version bumps are reserved for changes that would break existing implementation.
-A breakage means "the tool cannot interpret the file while omitting it's optional labels".
+A breakage means "the tool cannot interpret the file while omitting its optional labels".
 This would normally be reserved to changes in required label list or general parsing logic changes.

 Minor version bumps would then correspond to changes in optional features.